metasoarous/semantic-csv/README.md

 Feel free to submit a pull request.
 If you're looking for things to help with, please take a look at the [GH issues](https://github.com/metasoarous/semantic-csv/issues) page.
 Contributing to the issues with comments, feedback, or requests is also greatly appreciated.

+## Contributors

+For a complete list of contributors, see [the GH contributors page](https://github.com/metasoarous/semantic-csv/graphs/contributors).

+Of particular note, however:

+* [Mark Hinshaw (@mahinshaw)](https://github.com/mahinshaw): Mark has been a major help on many fronts, but most notably for pushing forward the transducers and cljs compatibility work.
+* [Simon Belak (@sbelak)](https://github.com/sbelak): Helped make casting functionality more robust.
+* [Ben Rosas (@ballPointPenguin)](https://github.com/ballPointPenguin): Ben helped set up some of the early testing.

 ## License